 Our research scientists have tested and retested HCRI´s therapy system with thousands of people who stutter.
 In addition, we have created new ways to use technology in therapy that make the learning of lasting fluency skills straightforward and practical.

-HCRI clinicians have treated more than 6,300 people, aged 11 to 73, from across the U.S. and 47 other countries.Clients include broadcaster John Stossel of Fox News; Annie Glenn, wife of Senator and Astronaut John Glenn; as well as athletes, teachers, engineers, students, doctors, military personnel, business professionals, police officers, actors, paramedics, and other individuals from all walks of life.
+HCRI clinicians have treated more than 6,500 individuals, aged 11 to 73, from across the U.S. and 50 countries.Clients include broadcaster John Stossel of Fox News; Annie Glenn, wife of Senator and Astronaut John Glenn; as well as athletes, teachers, engineers, students, doctors, military personnel, business professionals, police officers, actors, paramedics, and other individuals from all walks of life.

 Before coming to HCRI, most program participants tried other therapies for stuttering without long-term success.
 HCRI´s approach is designed to teach fluency skills that can be maintained for a lifetime.

-- HCRI was recognized by Virginia Business magazine for its 40-year track record of innovation.
+HCRI was recognized by Virginia Business magazine for the institute's decades of innovation.

-- HCRI media coverage includes the New York Times, Newsweek, Scientific American, People, Parade, Sports Illustrated, 20/20, the Today show, Nightline, CBS Morning News,and Good Morning America.
+HCRI media coverage includes the New York Times, Newsweek, Scientific American, People, Parade, Sports Illustrated, 20/20, NBC Today, Nightline, CBS Morning News, and Good Morning America.